 I have had the honor and privilege of purchasing AEC from founder Sal Marini in 2018 and continue the educational legacy he started.
 I took over the operations of the school in 2005 and have enjoyed the blessing of watching thousands graduate from his founded programs.
 AEC is one of the very first nationally accredited programs in the state of Virginia.
-AEC has been nationally accredited by CAAHEP upon the recommendation of CoAEMSP since 2003.
+The Stafford County and Associates in Emergency Care Consortium Paramedic Program has been nationally accredited by CAAHEP upon the recommendation of CoAEMSP since 2003.